Date: 19th July 2019

 And sure enough, when some of the stones were removed the culvert was revealed, stone lined with a stone floor.
 However it still leaves the question where was the culvert leading to – was there a spring in the area, or was it just part of the field drainage system?

-Meanwhile work continued on the compacted stonework and after a while the edge of the of it seemed to emerge although this was far from clear.
-However it now gives us an idea about the size of the section we need to put it.
+Meanwhile work continued on the compacted stonework and eventually the edge of it seemed to emerge, although this was far from clear.
+However it now gives us an idea of the size of the section we need to put it to investigate its depth.

 Date: 2nd July 2019